Methadone Clinics Near Me

 Drugabuse.com is a subsidiary of American Addiction Centers (AAC), a nationwide provider of addiction treatment.
 To see how your insurance benefits cover treatment within the AAC network, use the free, instant form below.

 What to Expect When at a Methadone Clinic

-Each methadone clinic will be different, but there will be some similarities regarding the staff and the routine.
+Each methadone clinic will be different, but there will be some similarities regarding staff and routines.
 Reputable methadone clinics will have:6

-- Medical providers to conduct assessments, prescribe the substance if appropriate, and participate in treatment planning.
+- Medical providers to conduct assessments, prescribe substances if appropriate, and participate in treatment planning.

 - Nurses to dispense and observe the consumption of methadone.
 The medication may be given as a liquid, pill, or wafer.1

 - Counselors to provide additional support, such as by offering motivational interviewing to help reduce illegal drug use and counseling on other issues.